einride/hooks/CONTRIBUTING.md

 convention.

-All hooks should come with one hook file `useHook.ts` and one test file `useHook.test.ts` in a folder `useHook`.
+All hooks should come with one hook file `useHook.ts` and one test file `useHook.test.ts` in a `useHook` directory.
 All hooks should be documented with appropriate [JSDoc](https://jsdoc.app/).

 Before opening a PR, please make sure you get no errors when running